-- Third Quarter.
-The third quarter will consist of two timed 60 Second Rounds.
+Third Quarter.
+The third quarter will consist of category rounds.
 Three categories will be offered.
-In the preliminary rounds, the team who is trailing will select first.
-If both teams were tied coming into the round, then the team most recently trailing selects first.
-The 60 Second Rounds feature 8 questions per category.
+In the preliminary rounds, the team who is trailing will select first, but in the playoff rounds and in all rounds at Nationals, the team in the lead selects first.
+If both teams were tied coming into the round, then the team most recently trailing(or leading, as the case may be) selects first.
+The category rounds feature 8 questions per category.
 All questions are worth ten points.
 If a team sweeps the category, they get a 20 point bonus for a total of 100 points.
-Questions that are read but passed or answered incorrectly will be turned over to the other team, but only after the first team has finished their category (or time elapses).
-Questions that are unread are not read to the other team on the bounceback.
-If time elapses during a question, only the read portion is reread to the other team on the bounceback.
+For the 2020-21 year, questions will be timed the same way as the 2nd quarter bonus questions.
+Additionally, if a team gets a question wrong in the third quarter, the question is immediately rebounded to the other team, timed the same way as the controlling team.
+Once the first team finishes their category questions, the process is repeated with the second team choosing from the remaining categories.

 Fourth Quarter.
 The fourth quarter consists of 8 pyramidal tossup questions, which are typically slightly longer than those used in the first and second quarters.
 If a team answers correctly early on in the question, they will receive 30 points for a correct response.
 If a team answers correctly in the middle of the questions, that team will receive 20 points.
 If a team answers correctly towards or at the end of the question, that team will receive 10 points.
 Nationals playoff games may have up to 12 questions in the fourth quarter.

 The following rules apply at all times:

 There are no penalties (i.e. no negative 5 points) for a wrong answer.

 “Non-verbal” conferring, (e.g. gesticulating to team members to indicate a player knows the answer), is allowed.

-- Each round will follow a particular distribution of eras and places from history, which is described in detail on the website.
+Each round will follow a particular distribution of eras and places from history, which is described in detail on the website.

-Ties are broken during all games; tie-breaks consist of a lone toss-up question, which does not count towards the final score of the game if answered correctly.
+Ties: Ties are broken during all games; tie-breaks consist of a lone toss-up question, which does not count towards the final score of the game if answered correctly.
 If the tie-break question goes dead, then additional question(s) will be used until a team answers a question correctly.

-Advancement to the playoff rounds is typically based first on record and then on total points if there are an even number of teams in the field for a division; otherwise average points in intradivision games is the sole criteria used (since otherwise some teams will have played only four or fewer games).
+Playoffs: Advancement to the playoff rounds is typically based first on record and then on total points if there are an even number of teams in the field for a division; otherwise average points in intradivision games is the sole criteria used (since otherwise some teams will have played only four or fewer games).
 Some exceptions may be made to these general guidelines at the discretion of the tournament director and/or NHBB executive staff.
 If there is an exact tie in terms of the number of points to determine who advances to the playoff rounds or which playoff seeds teams will be, see the Official Rules for further ways to break ties (this is typically done via a comparison of the tied teams’ strength of schedules).

-Sample questions from prior years are available through the links here.
+Past Questions: Sample questions from prior years are available through the links here.